soulverteam/SoulverCore/README.md

 ## Line References

 A line collection manages dependencies between lines.
 You can also get a "reference" to a line.
-A reference is a single unicode character, which will be substituted with the line's actual answer during evaluation.
+A reference is a single unicode character, which is a placeholder for the line's answer (which will be substituted in during evaluation).

 ```swift